• Hi Guest!

 Free content is content that is hosted on the Hub website, and in most cases, downloadable in-game either through VaM 1.x, or through additional applications.

-Free content can also be downloaded directly from the Hub website and copied to game's designated folder for downloadable content.
+Free content can also be downloaded directly from the Hub website and copied to the game's designated folder for downloadable content.

 Paid content is content that requires a subscription through a paywalled service, such as Patreon.